martinberlin/eink-calendar/README.md

 - The Firmware driving the Eink display will wake up every morning or every 2 hours and read this screenshot.
 Then it will stay in deep sleep mode, consuming 1 miliamper from the battery, until it wakes up again and repeats the loop.
 - Only optionally it will stay connected and hear any requests for some minutes in case you need to render a custom website or a free text in the display.
 Otherwise it could go to sleep as soon as it renders the calendar or desired webpage.

 There is a PHP example to do this in the directory /screenshot.
-The idea is to render the display and go to sleep as soon as possible to consume as little as possible and extend battery life.
+The idea is to render the display and go to sleep to consume as little as possible and extend battery life.

 ### Screenshot tool

-The [screenshot tool](screenshot) needs a webserve with image magick installed as a PHP extension since converts the website screenshot into a BMP monochrome image.
+The [screenshot tool](screenshot) needs a webserver with image magick installed as a PHP extension since converts the website screenshot into a BMP monochrome image.
 It accepts as GET variables:

 **u** = URL of the website you want to render